SenihK/DSA-210-Project/README.md

-# Step Count and Weather Analysis <br>
-## Project Overview <br>
-My project aims to analyze the relationship between daily step counts and weather conditions.
-Using personal step count data from Apple HealthKit and weather information from WeatherKit or other APIs, i will investigate how different weather impact physical activity levels. <br>

-## Dataset Description <br>
-1. Step Count Data <br>
-Source: Apple HealthKit <br>
-Fields: <br>
-Date
-Total Steps <br>
-2. Weather Data <br>
-Source: OpenWeatherMap (or alternative free weather APIs) <br>
-Fields: <br>
-Temperature (°C)
-Precipitation (mm)
-Weather Condition (e.g., Sunny, Rainy, Cloudy) <br>
-## Data Collection Process <br>
-Step count data will be exported from Apple Health.
-Weather data will be fetched using an API for corresponding dates and locations. <br>
-## Project Plan <br>
-Data Collection: <br>

-Export personal step count data.
-Use an API to fetch weather data for the same date range. <br>
-Data Preprocessing: <br>

-Clean and structure the data for analysis.
-Handle missing or inconsistent values. <br>
-Exploratory Data Analysis: <br>

-Visualize the trends in step count and weather variables.
-Identify correlations between weather conditions and physical activity. <br>
-Modeling: <br>

-Apply statistical methods to predict step counts based on weather data.
+# Step Count and Weather Analysis

+## Motiivation

+In our daily lives, weather significantly influences our activities and behaviors.
+Physical activity, especially walking, is often dictated by external factors such as temperature, precipitation, and daylight availability.
+As someone interested in understanding the dynamics of personal health and environmental factors, my project seeks to explore the interplay between weather conditions and step counts.
+By analyzing this relationship, the project aims to provide insights into how weather impacts physical activity and build a foundation for encouraging healthier lifestyle choices.
+## Dataset Description

+### 1. **Step Count Data**
+- **Source:** Apple HealthKit
+- **Fields:**
+  - Date
+  - Total Steps
+  - Hourly Step Distribution (if available)

+### 2. **Weather Data**
+- **Source:** Apple WeatherKit (or alternative APIs such as OpenWeatherMap)
+- **Fields:**
+  - Temperature (°C)
+  - Humidity (%)
+  - Precipitation (mm)
+  - Wind Speed (km/h)
+  - Weather Condition (e.g., Sunny, Rainy, Cloudy)

+### Data Collection Process
+- Step count data will be exported from Apple Health.
+- Weather data will be fetched using an API for corresponding dates and locations.

+## Project Plan

+1. **Data Collection:**
+   - Export personal step count data.
+   - Use an API to fetch weather data for the same date range.
+2. **Data Preprocessing:**
+   - Clean and structure the data for analysis.
+   - Handle missing or inconsistent values.
+3. **Exploratory Data Analysis:**
+   - Visualize the trends in step count and weather variables.
+   - Identify correlations between weather conditions and physical activity.
+4. **Modeling:**
+   - Apply statistical methods or machine learning models to predict step counts based on weather data.
+5. **Visualization and Reporting:**
+   - Create interactive charts and summaries to present the findings.
+6. **Documentation and Final Report:**
+   - Summarize results and prepare insights.